electricimp/AppleWatchExample/README.md

 ### iOS App ###

 The Watch app’s iPhone-based companion collates your imp-enabled devices and syncs them with the Watch.
 Tap **Edit** to add a new device and then select it in order to give it a convenient name and to enter its agent ID.
-Tap **Get Device Data** to check what app the device is running and whether it is supported by Controller.
-Click ‘Devices’ to go back when you’re done.
+Tap **Get Device Data** to check what app the device is running and whether it is supported by AppleWatchExample.
+Click **Devices** to go back when you’re done.

 Typically, the iOS app will only be used to add devices.
 An end-user should not need to use it too often.